 As described by Cal Newport in his book Deep Work, meaningful productivity is achieved by doing high-quality work rather than by increasing the number of tasks accomplished.

-• A content writer is able to write three quality articles a week instead of five articles that require half of that to be rewritten.
+- A content writer is able to write three quality articles a week instead of five articles that require half of that to be rewritten.

 The Psychology Behind Productivity

-It is not just about systems and schedules, but about people.
+It's not just about systems and schedules, but about people.
 People's thoughts, emotions, and interactions with the environment are all part of productivity.

 The workplace is not just where people work, it is part of the work.